wp-plugins/flyzoo/readme.txt

 * **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
 Just the enable the plugin, and we'll handle all the heavy lifting!

+* **Tab Sync**:  When you work in multiple browser windows (or tabs) all the chat windows are synchronized so you can talk from any tab.

 * **In-browser chat**: chat windows will auto reload while browsing the site

 * Single Sign On for WordPress/BuddyPress: users can log in and chat using their existing WordPress account